Chestnut-vented nuthatch: Plumage and measurements

 The species does not show marked sexual dimorphism.
 The male's rear flanks are deep brick-red, deeper and less orange than the undertail coverts, whereas the female's flanks are rufous, concolorous with the undertail coverts.
 Females also have duller underparts, and juveniles are more buff than adults with worn plumage.
-The iris is brown to dark brown, the bill is grayish-black to blackish with the base of the lower mandible (and sometimes the base of the upper) slate-gray or blue-gray.
-The legs are dark brown, greenish or blue-gray, with almost black claws.
+The iris is brown to dark brown, the bill is greyish-black to blackish with the base of the lower mandible (and sometimes the base of the upper) slate-grey or blue-grey.
+The legs are dark brown, greenish or blue-grey, with almost black claws.

-Three subspecies are recognized, but variations are essentially clinal, with Chinese populations (S. n. montium) having buff underparts, which get duller and purer gray as they move southward in the species' distribution.
+Three subspecies are accepted, but variation is essentially clinal, with Chinese populations (S. n. montium) having buff underparts, which get duller and purer grey as they move southward in the species' distribution.
 In Northeast India and western Myanmar, S. n. nagaensis in fresh plumage is as buff as S. n. montium in worn plumage.
-In southern Vietnam and southwestern Myanmar, S. n. grisiventris has purer gray underparts than S. n. nagaensis.
+In southern Vietnam and southwestern Myanmar, S. n. grisiventris has purer grey underparts than S. n. nagaensis.
 Adults undergo a complete moult after the breeding season, from May to June, and an incomplete moult occurs before it.

 Similar species

 The range of the chestnut-vented nuthatch overlaps with that of the Burmese nuthatch (S. neglecta).
-However, the chestnut-vented nuthatch is easily distinguished by the color of its underparts, and the lack of contrast between the sides of the head and the throat, whereas the other species has white chins, cheeks, and parotid region contrasting with brick-red to orange-brown underparts.
+However, the chestnut-vented nuthatch is easily distinguished by the colour of its underparts, and the lack of contrast between the sides of the head and the throat, whereas the other species has white chins, cheeks, and parotid region contrasting with brick-red to orange-brown underparts.
 However, in the chestnut-vented nuthatch, some individuals in fresh plumage (especially in S. n. montium) may have underparts almost as buff as some Burmese nuthatch females or juveniles.
-The chestnut-vented nuthatch can then be recognized by its darker, duller blue upperparts, by its red flanks contrasting with the buff, and by its undertail, with feathers edged with red giving a "scales" pattern, when they appear almost uniformly white in the Burmese nuthatch.
+The chestnut-vented nuthatch can then be recognised by its darker, duller blue upperparts, by its red flanks contrasting with the buff, and by its undertail, with feathers edged with red giving a "scales" pattern, when they appear almost uniformly white in the Burmese nuthatch.

 The subspecies S. n. montium can also be confused with the subspecies S. e. sinensis of the Eurasian nuthatch (S. europaea) where they coexist in Sichuan and Fujian.
-If the latter species has more orange underparts, some Eurasian females may be difficult to differentiate from chestnut-vented nuthatches in fresh plumage.
-The two species can be distinguished by their vocalizations, with chestnut-vented nuthatch lacking the characteristic singing dwip of the Euraisan nuthatch.
-Hybrids between these two taxa have been hypothesized, with montane populations of S. e. sinensis being, like the chestnut-vented nuthatch, grayer on the underside, darker above, and larger than lowland individuals.
-The chestnut-vented nuthatch, however, is even grayer, and does not have the whitish cheeks of the Eurasian nuthatch.
+As the latter subspecies has more orange underparts, some Eurasian females may be difficult to differentiate from chestnut-vented nuthatches in fresh plumage.
+The two species can be distinguished by their vocalisations, with chestnut-vented nuthatch lacking the characteristic singing dwip of the Euraisan nuthatch.
+Hybrids between these two taxa have been suggested, with montane populations of S. e. sinensis being, like the chestnut-vented nuthatch, greyer on the underside, darker above, and larger than lowland individuals.
+The chestnut-vented nuthatch, however, is even greyer, and does not have the whitish cheeks of the Eurasian nuthatch.